r0sies/training.artemis.gpu/_episodes/01-IntroSetup.md

 ### Which version(s) to use?

 Depends what features you need; if you need the latest then go with that.
 Different cards have different compute capability and different CUDA requirements.
 And these options bleed down the dependency list (also known as software stack).
 So if you don't know, go for the latest stable release compatible over your software stack.
+Check your [CUDA compatability here](https://docs.nvidia.com/deploy/cuda-compatibility/index.html)

 **There is an update for XXXX, should I get it?**